MicrosoftDocs/appcenter-docs/docs/push/faq.md

 **When sending a Push to device IDs, how many devices can I send to each request?**

 You can send up to 100 devices in single send request.
-To send notifications to more than 100 devices, simply break your request into batches and send multiple requests (one per batch).
+To send notifications to more than 100 devices, break your request into batches and send multiple requests (one per batch).

 **I'm seeing an Expired Channel error on iOS after I attempted to send a Push, how can I resolve it?**